Mountain Madness: The Boskoffs

-Nine years into her tenure as the owner and leader of Mountain Madness, in the fall of 2006, Boskoff and Charlie Fowler, another well-known American climber and Mountain Madness guide, died in an avalanche while climbing near Lenggu Monastery on Genyen Mountain, in Sichuan Province in southwest China.
+Nine years into her tenure as the owner and leader of Mountain Madness, in the fall of 2006, Christine Boskoff and Charlie Fowler, another well-known American climber and Mountain Madness guide, died in an avalanche while climbing near Lenggu Monastery on Genyen Mountain, in Sichuan Province in southwest China.

 Mark Gunlogson

 The loss of both of the company's owners presented new challenges for Mountain Madness, so in 2008, Mark Gunlogson, who began guiding for Mountain Madness in 1993, took over.
 Since 2000, he had been the company's business operations manager, and he is currently the president and majority owner.
 Mountain Madness continues to operate as a well-known and respected international adventure travel company.
 Mountain Madness currently concentrates on expeditions to the Seven Summits, on mountaineering schools, and on trekking.

-Contributing to social causes

-Mountain Madness endeavors to assist those who live in the places where its guides and clients visit.
-It works directly with special populations, donates trips for fundraising events, and collaborates with a variety of relief agencies, conservation groups, and NGOs.
-During the course of many of the adventures it leads, Mountain Madness encourages clients to help local school programs, work on community projects, and visit conservation areas.